Skip to main content

 In v2.0, faster CPUs increased rewards by supporting more worker processes, but v2.1 introduces higher memory and storage demands per worker, reducing the CPU's primary role.

-A balanced setup—following the 1 CPU core to 2 GB RAM to 4 GB storage ratio—is now recommended for v2.1’s long-term design, making earlier over-allocation less effective.
+A balanced setup following the 1:2:4 golden ratio is now recommended for v2.1's long-term design, making earlier CPU-heavy over-allocation less effective.

 Low-end options like Raspberry Pis function (with modest rewards and clustering potential), while modern hardware like AMD Ryzen, Apple Silicon (e.g., Mac Minis), and high-core servers excel; older Xeons typically underperform.